benc-uk/nanomon/readme.md

 ## Monitor Reference

-Nanomon currently supports four types of monitor, which can be configured various ways, this is a reference for each monitor type, the runtime behaviour, properties that can be set, and the resulting outputs.
+NanoMon currently supports four types of monitor, which can be configured various ways, this is a reference for each monitor type, the runtime behaviour, properties that can be set, and the resulting outputs.

 ### HTTP Monitor